Oasis Network (ROSE) Price: Price Index and Live Chart | The Block

-Oasis Network (ROSE) currently has a price of $0.086 and is down -0.86% over the last 24 hours.
-The cryptocurrency is ranked 119 with a market cap of $431.8M.
-Over the last 24 hours, it saw $23M of trading volume.
+Oasis Network (ROSE) currently has a price of £0.069 and is up 1.88% over the last 24 hours.
+The cryptocurrency is ranked 117 with a market cap of £347.9M.
+Over the last 24 hours, it saw £18M of trading volume.
 The token has a circulating supply of 5B tokens out of a total supply of 10B tokens.

 Oasis Network is a cryptocurrency operating with the ROSE token ticker.
 It is a privacy-focused blockchain platform that prioritizes data confidentiality and secure applications.
 By utilizing "confidential smart contracts," sensitive information is kept private.
 The platform also emphasizes performance and scalability through its "para-time" technique, allowing for parallel processing and efficient computation.
 Overall, Oasis Network offers a secure and high-performance blockchain platform for developers and businesses.